rest-for-physics/framework/doc/tutorials/Installation of REST.md

 Where $REST_v2 must be sustituted by the full path pointing your REST directory.

 Then restart a new terminal to load REST.
+If everything went fine you should be able to launch a root session with REST libraries/scripts loaded,

+\code
+restRoot
+\endcode

+and a root terminal should open without any message errors.

 If you reached this point you have REST libraries and binaries operational...
 Congratulations!